lingjzhu/lingjzhu_old.github.io/_pages/cv.md

 Education
 ======
 * 2017 - Present

-Ph.D in Linguistics, University of Michigan, Ann Arbor, 2017 - Present
+Ph.D in Linguistics, University of Michigan, Ann Arbor

 * Ph.D in Scientific Computing, University of Michigan, Ann Arnor, 2019 - Present
 * M.A. in Lingusitics, Neijing Foreign Studies University, 2017
 * B.S. in Translation and Interpreting, Beijing Foreign Studies University, 2014